Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 This dog is famous for being calm all of the time.
 Well, most of the time.
 They are scent hounds and when they are tracking will probably bark, howl, and whine in excitement.
 When they are at home, though, they are good with kids and are usually mellow.

 Most Bassets are tri-colored and are known for their long ears and sad face.
 They are dwarfs and their legs are short but their bodies normal-sized—they may look small, but they are not, and can weigh up to about 35 kilograms (over 75 pounds).

 Since these dogs are so calm and quiet they are prone to obesity and suffer when overweight.
 They live about 11 years and while young are most likely to suffer from skin problems, musculoskeletal problems (like arthritis), and bloat.
 Cancer is the most common cause of death.

 Bassets need daily walks, like all breeds.
 If you want a breed of dog that sleeps a lot, and is calm when at home, the Basset is a good choice.

-The Lhasa Apso was developed in Tibet to keep the lap warm, and as long as they are serving and doing their job they are a calm dog.
-They only weigh 6 or 7 kilograms, so they are one of the smaller calm dogs.
+The Lhasa Apso was developed in Tibet to keep the lap warm, and as long as they are serving and doing their job, they are a calm dog.
+They only weigh six or seven kilograms, so they are one of the smaller calm dogs.
 Lhasa Apsos have long hair if kept unclipped but do not shed much.

-Since they are calm and usually healthy they make a good choice for seniors.
-Most of them are not good with kids, and may not be good with strangers, but they do make good watchdogs.
+This is a good choice for anyone in search of a small, calm companion for a quiet house.
+Since they are calm and usually healthy, they make a good choice for seniors.
+Most of them are not good with kids, and they may not be good with strangers, but they do make good watchdogs.